Congratulations, you’re getting married! The flowers have been ordered, RSVPs are coming in, and the honeymoon is booked. … Now what?

 If you haven’t already, it is high time to start considering what your financial picture will look like as newlyweds.
 By openly disclosing financial concerns and having an honest conversation with your partner before marriage, the two of you can gain better insight into decision-making and how to best minimize future expenses.

-We have compiled a list of key financial topics to address with your (future) spouse and questions to ask before and after your wedding.
+Not sure where to start?
+We have compiled a list of key financial questions and topics to address with your (future)spouse, to help prepare your financials for before and after your big day.

 Before the Wedding

 Set Yourself Up for Success

 Leave judgment and disappointment out of the conversation.
 Your partner will feel vulnerable when disclosing delicate information such as finances.
 React with empathy and support and avoid any shameful rhetoric.
 It could even be valuable to reach out to a third party or premarital counselor to help moderate these important conversations and encourage positive communication.

 - Do you feel safe sharing your finances with me in this time and environment?